juliasilge/supervised-ML-case-studies-course/slides/chapter3_01.md

 # Predicting voter turnout from survey data

-Julia Silge
-Data Scientist at Stack Overflow

-Notes: Hi!
-I'm Julia Silge, and welcome to "Case Studies in Supervised Learning in R".
-Supervised machine learning, otherwise known as predictive modeling, is a powerful tool for using data to make predictions about the world around us.

----

-# In this course, you will...

-- use exploratory data analysis to prepare for predictive modeling
-- explore which modeling approaches to use for different kinds of data
-- practice implementing supervised machine learning for classification and regression

 Notes: So far, you have built one regression model and one classification model, and now it's time for our third case study.
 In this case study, we are going to use a survey of voters in the United States to predict voter turnout, whether someone did or did not vote, based on their responses on the survey.

 ---